nadialefebvre/project-mongo-api/README.md

 # Project Sweetest API Mongo

-Weekly project for Technigo's bootcamp, week 18: build an API with MongoDB database
+Weekly project for Technigo's bootcamp, week 18: build an API with MongoDB database (May 2022)

+## Tech stack

+- JavaScript
+- Node.js
+- Express
+- MongoDB
+- API

+## The problem

 This week's project was to start using a database with MongoDB to store data and retrieve data from it, and use that data to produce a RESTful API.

-## The problem

 This second project with backend was still quite easy.
 I used the same dataset as for express-api project, but "converted" it using MongoDB and mongoose model.
 I had an issue with filtering the properties with number/boolean values in query parameters (and many combined) but I made it work with help.
 Query parameters must be entered with the right case, because I couldn't make it to ignore the case with a regexp and I had to move on and let it go.